openHPI/poseidon/README.md

 If you haven't installed Go on your system yet, follow the [golang installation guide](https://golang.org/doc/install).

+To get your local setup going, run `make bootstrap`.
+It will install all required dependencies as well as setting up our git hooks.
+Run `make help` to get an overview of available make targets.

-The project can be compiled using `go build`.
+The project can be compiled using `make build`.
 This should create a binary which can then be executed.

 Alternatively, the `go run .` command can be used to automatically compile and run the project.

-To run the tests, use `go test ./...`.

 ### Docker